stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 info.pWaitSemaphores = NativeObject.toArray(wait.keySet());
 ```

-And then the list of stage masks for each semaphore, which for some reason is a pointer-to-integer array:
+And then the list of stage masks for each semaphore (which for some reason is a pointer-to-integer array):

 ```java
 int[] stages = wait.values().stream().mapToInt(Integer::intValue).toArray();